Oman Botanic Garden: Plants collections in Oman Botanic Garden

-The plant collections of the Oman Botanic Garden include living plants in the nursery, seeds in the seed bank and preserved plants in the herbarium.
-The plants currently grown in the nursery represent the largest scientific and documented collection of Arabian Plants on earth.
+The plant collections of the Oman Botanic Garden include living plants in the nursery, seeds in the seed bank, and preserved plants in the herbarium.
+The plants grown in the nursery represent the largest scientific and documented collection of Arabian Plants on earth.
 Only very few of the plants of Oman have been propagated or cultivated before, so the work of the nursery is greatly increasing the knowledge and understanding of the country's flora.

-The Oman Botanic Garden botanist and horticulture teams collect plants as seeds and cuttings through regular field trips; hundreds of expeditions have taken placeto all areas and habitats of the country to collect, monitor and record invaluable data about Oman's plants and habitats.
+The Oman Botanic Garden, botanist, and horticulture teams collect plants as seeds and cuttings through regular field trips; hundreds of expeditions have taken place in all areas and habitats of the country to collect, monitor, and record invaluable data about Oman's plants and habitats.

-The majority of the native plants of Oman which will be planted in the Oman Botanic Garden are not available commercially.
+The majority of the native plants of Oman, which will be planted in the Oman Botanic Garden, are not available commercially.
 Therefore, the botany team has spent thousands of days on field expeditions to collect seed and other plant material to build up the collection.
-Seeds are collected and the plants are propagated for the first time ever at the Oman Botanic Garden nursery.
+Seeds are collected, and the plants are propagated for the first time at the Oman Botanic Garden nursery.

 The overall vision of the habitat gardens is to represent a specific habitat at its best.
-A habitat design is not a formal design, but rather provides a true representation of the plants in their natural environments.
+A habitat design is not formal but provides a true representation of the plants in their natural environments.
 The native plants of Oman will also be used in the amenity areas of the garden, outside of the habitats, to showcase the design potential of using native Omani plants in the landscape.

 Research in Oman Botanic Garden

 Oman Botanic Garden conducts active research in the areas of flora and vegetation of Oman, propagation and cultivation of native plant species, ethnobotany, plant pests and diseases, and designing with native species.
 The garden helps to protect the plant diversity of Oman through botanical and horticultural research and conservation.

-The Oman Botanic Garden Herbarium currently 1800 holds plant vouchers, which are arranged systematically.
-The herbarium is open to visitors.

-The garden will also conduct plant genetics research once the research facilities are constructed and ready to use.
+The garden's Herbarium currently holds 1800 plant vouchers, which are arranged systematically.
+The herbarium is open to visitors and will also conduct plant genetics research once the research facilities are constructed and ready to use.

 The Oman Botanic Garden will form a key part of Oman's response to the Global Strategy for Plant Conservation, part of the Convention on Biological Diversity.